-Our board-certified oculoplastic surgeons at Wave Plastic Surgery are specialists in both Asian single eyelid and double eyelid surgery.
-With a growing number of individuals from Asian descent throughout the American community of Southern California, this has been one of our most highly sought after plastic surgery procedures.
+Our board-certified plastic surgeons at Wave Plastic Surgery are specialists in both Asian single eyelid and double eyelid surgery.
+With a growing number of individuals from Asian descent throughout the American community of Southern California, this has been one of our most highly sought-after plastic surgery procedures.

 Our industry-leading plastic surgeons together have years of combined experience in helping those coming from South Korea and many other Asian cultures.
 WAVE helps these men and women discover new anti-aging standards of beauty and to achieve their aesthetic goals.

 How Does Asian Double Eyelid Surgery Work?

 The goal of this specialized upper Blepharoplasty procedure is not to make the eyes appear more youthful, but to accentuate the eyes by giving them a wider, more open appearance.

 This procedure is performed by making a discrete incision along the upper lid and manipulating the eyelid skin and underlying tissues to form the eyelid crease.
 Your Asian double eyelid surgery can be safely done under IV sedation with local anesthesia to help make you remain comfortable, but also awake enough to cooperate during your surgery to determine the desired outcome of the upper eyelid fold.
 This is the best way for our plastic surgeons to make sure that the shape and size of your eyes remain symmetrical.

 Three main surgical techniques are used to create the double eyelid fold.
 Asian eyelid surgery is extremely specific and customized due to the inherent differences in anatomy, personal goals, and preferences.